Jinnah House

-Jinnah House is an unoccupied house in Malabar Hill, a premium neighbourhood of the city of Mumbai in India associated with Muhammad Ali Jinnah, the founder of Pakistan.
-It is also known as South Court and Malabar Hill mansion.
-It was built by Mohammad Ali Jinnah and remained his main residence for 10 years until he left in 1946 for Karachi.
+Jinnah House, also known as the South Court Mansion, is an unoccupied house in Malabar Hill, a premium neighbourhood of the city of Mumbai in India associated with Muhammad Ali Jinnah, the founder and first governor-general of Pakistan, and his family.
+It was built by Jinnah and remained his main residence for 10 years until he left in 1946 for Karachi.